Antonia Handler Chayes: Biography

+Carter Administration

 In 1977, President of the United States Jimmy Carter nominated Chayes to be Assistant Secretary of the Air Force (Manpower and Reserve Affairs).
 She held this position until 1979, when she became United States Under Secretary of the Air Force, a position she held until 1981.

-Chayes joined the faculty of the John F. Kennedy School of Government in 1981, teaching there until 2003.
+After leaving the Carter Administration, Chayes joined the faculty of the John F. Kennedy School of Government in 1981, teaching there until 2003.
 There, she became Chair of the Project on Compliance and International Conflict Management at the Program on Negotiation.
 She also served on the Board of Directors of the United Technologies Corporation from 1981 to 2002.
 She also continued to practice law with Csaplar & Bok.
 In 2003, she became Professor of Practice of International Politics and Law at The Fletcher School of Law and Diplomacy.